https://www.iowaheritage.org/search/index/page/2?query=Ruth+Suckow

 Then click on "People and Biographies."

 The Ruth Suckow Short Story Collection is on page 7--if you want to take a look or to direct others to these stories.
-Once you see the story, scroll down and you can read the description and other information.
-If you then click on the red box, by the page at the top, the story will come up and there is a "pop up" button in the right-hand corner.
+Once you see the story, scroll down, and you can read the description and other information.
+If you then click on the red box, by the page at the top, the story will come up, and there is a "pop-up" button in the right-hand corner.
 If you click on that, it makes the story even bigger and easier to read and to print out.

-We have posted pictures of some of his artwork: Figures of the 30s.
+We've posted pictures of some of his artwork: Figures of the 30s.

 Please check out the page on Ferner (Resources on Ferner Nuhn) as well as Mentions to discover what other websites are saying about Suckow & RSMA (Links to Posts on Blogs), Writing about Suckow (for another chance to read Marsha's poem on Suckow), and RSMA News (for updates about projects and events).